commercialhaskell/haskelldocumentation/README.md

 a structured learning experience.
 Concretely: while the original proposal was specifically to enable "intermediate Haskell documentation," this repository is intended to support any kind of documentation.

+All content is automatically [uploaded to School of Haskell](https://www.fpcomplete.com/user/commercial) by a Travis job for easier reading.

 ## Licensing